frederikcoppens/slidedecks/ELIXIR_Belgium_figshare_20171116/presentation.md

 # Aim of ELIXIR Belgium

-### .quote[ to ensure that Belgian researchers can focus on their research question, rather than technical details of data, interoperability, compute resources, … by providing tailored solutions based on an interoperable infrastructure across Europe.]
+### .quote[ to ensure that Belgian researchers in life sciences can focus on their research question, rather than technical details of data, interoperability, compute resources, … by providing tailored solutions based on an interoperable infrastructure across Europe.]

 ---